 Everything changes, even the Italian Sommelier Association.
-And with her he changes his famous AIS exam.
-Since you often send me emails to find out how the AIS exam has changed, here is the comparison with the old exam and the new methods.
-The new AIS exam is probably more streamlined, but it shouldn't be diminished or considered easier for that.
+And with it, its famous AIS exam is changing.
+Since you often email me to find out how the AIS exam has changed, here is a comparison with the old exam and the new methods.
+The new AIS exam is probably more streamlined, but that is not to be belittled or considered easier.

-Warning!
-Remember that you can only access the AIS exam if:
+Attention!
+Remember that you can only take the AIS examination if:

-- you are up to date with the payment of the fee to the Italian Sommelier Association for the current year;
+- you are up to date with the payment of your dues to the Italian Sommelier Association for the current year;

 - you have completed the third level;

-- you have not done more than two absences for each level.
+- you have not made more than two absences per level.

-Italian Sommelier Association: how was the exam structured before?
+Italian Sommelier Association: how was the examination structured before?

-Even when I took the exam there was a Quiz with 20 questions true false, but it was worth only 2 points.
-The big change, however, was in the written exam: before, there were only 20 multiple choice questions and they only counted 4 points in total.
-The bulk of the written exam were the 12 open questions which were worth 24 points.
+Even when I took the exam there was a Quiz with 20 true-false questions, but it was only worth 2 points.
+The big change, however, was in the written examination: previously there were only 20 multiple-choice questions and they counted for just 4 points in total.
+The bulk of the written exam was the 12 open questions that were worth a whopping 24 points.
 Time was short and I remember not being able to finish them.
-Moreover, the captain phenomena were "annoyed" at the origin: an open question did not mean wandering, but centering the point in the answer.
+Moreover, the captain phenomena were 'annoyed' at the beginning: open question did not mean rambling, but hitting the point in the answer.

-I can't tell you if I think answering 12 open-ended questions was more difficult than answering multiple choice questions, with up to 4 correct answers out of 4.
-Honestly, multiple choice questions put me in a lot of trouble, especially if I'm tricked.
-I remember that when I took the exam I didn't complete the open questions part, but the ones I did were all right.
-With the exception of the DOC of Campania which I think I did not fully remember.
-Instead of multiple choice questions, I missed a lot of them ...
+I can't tell you whether I think answering 12 open-ended questions was more difficult than answering multiple-choice questions, with up to 4 correct answers out of 4.
+Honestly, the multiple-choice questions, especially if they are trick questions, really throw me off.
+I remember when I took the exam I didn't complete the open-ended questions part, but the ones I did were all right.
+With the exception of the Campania AOCs which I don't seem to remember completely.
+Instead of the multiple choice questions I got quite a few wrong....

-I tell you this because I would like the new generation of today not to be discriminated against by those who took the sommelier exam in the old way.
-If the Italian Sommelier Association has decided to eliminate the 12 open questions, it will have done so with full knowledge of the facts.
-I've read a lot of controversy on social media and I don't like it.
+I tell you this because I would like today's new recruits not to be discriminated against by those who took the sommelier exam in the old way.
+If the Italian Sommelier Association has decided to eliminate the 12 open questions it will have done so with full knowledge of the facts.
+I have read a lot of controversy on social media and I don't like it.

-Exactly as it was before, the exam is divided into a written test and an oral test.
-The written test must take place within 7-20 days after the conclusion of the third level lessons, while the oral test must take place within 14-28 days after the written test.
+Exactly as before, the examination is divided into a written test and an oral test.
+The written test must take place within 7-20 days after the conclusion of the third-level lessons, while the oral test must take place within 14-28 days after the written test.

-The written test allows you to reach a total score of 50/100 and is divided into 4 parts:
+The written test achieves a total score of 50/100 and is divided into four parts:

-- Twenty-five multiple choice questions, with different options for correct answers (1 to 4).
+- Twenty-five multiple choice questions with several correct answer options (1 to 4).

-- Two wine tastings for which the tasting sheet must be written.
+- Two wine tastings for which a tasting sheet must be written.

-To be admitted to the oral exam, you must obtain a minimum score of 30/50 in the written exam.
+To be admitted to the oral test, you must score a minimum of 30/50 on the written test.

-The oral exam allows you to reach a total score of 50/100 and is divided into 3 parts:
+The oral test allows a total score of 50/100 and is divided into 3 parts:

 - Proof of service (5 points)